Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos: Tasks and Experiments

 \subsection{Multi-shot video summarization}

 Multi-shot video summarization is a new task that is distinct from existing video description tasks.
 It requires the model to understand the shot structure of the given video and to provide a coherently paragraph to describe the progression of events in the different shots.
-In this section, we experiment with three model variants.
-The first model SUM-text uses a two-stage approach, first generating captions using our video-shot captioning model for each video shot, then embed the generated captions into a text prompt as the input to the LLM (Vicuna-v0~\cite{vicuna2023}) to generate a video summary.
-The associated prompt can be seen in Supp.
-Sec.~\ref{supp_sec:single_video_sum_prompt}.
-The second model SUM-holistic uses similar model as Figure~\ref{fig:shot_cap}.
-We uniformly sample 16 frames from the full video clip and prompt the LLM with frame tokens and ASR text.
-The third model SUM-shot uses a more refined framework by sampling 4 frames in each video shot and prompting the LLM with frame tokens from different shots, as is shown in Figure~\ref{fig:summary_cap}.
-Compared to SUM-holistic and SUM-shot, SUM-text is not trained end-to-end and may loss critical information with the captioning step, for example, it cannot capture the correspondence of the same subject in two shots.
-SUM-holistic does not have the shot information explicitly and rely on the LLM to parse the video shots using the provided frame features.
-SUM-shot is given the shot structure as input, which makes it easier to generate descriptions based on the different shots.
-We compare with Video-ChatGPT~\cite{maaz2023videochatgpt} by instruction-tuning their model on our video summary data without the ASR input.
+Due to the complexity of this task, we adopt GPT-V~\citep{achiam2023gpt} to generate a supplementary training set, with video summaries for another 90K videos, sampled in the same approach as described in Section~\ref{sec:data_preparation}.
+Please check the annotation prompt and data samples in Appendix~\ref{supp_sec:gptv_prompt}.
+First, we finetune an existing video caption model Video-ChatGPT~\citep{maaz2023videochatgpt} by instruction-tuning it on our video summary data, with and without the additional ASR text input.
+Then, we experiment with three different architecture designs based on MiniGPT4.
+The first model MiniGPT4-SUM-holistic uses a similar pipeline as MiniGPT4-C. We uniformly sample 16 frames from the full video clip and prompt the LLM with frame tokens and ASR text.
+The second model MiniGPT4-SUM-shot w/o ASR, neglecting ASR input, uses a more refined framework by sampling 4 frames in each video shot and prompting the LLM with frame tokens from different shots, as is shown in Figure~\ref{fig:summary_cap}.
+The third model, MiniGPT4-SUM-shot further incorporates ASR text input as an additional input.
+Further, we replace the backbone of MiniGPT4-SUM-shot with the more advanced VideoChat2 model, resulting in the VideoChat2-SUM-shot model variant.
+Compared to SUM-shot, SUM-holistic does not have explicit shot information and relies on the LLM to parse the video shots using the provided frame features.